 Quality or Quantity

-Quality always trumps quantity.
-Lot of companies have embraced the idea of move fast and break things which was pioneered by facebook.
+which was pioneered by facebook.
 But it is important to realize that does not automatically means reduction in quality in favor of speed.
 Quality is different to different people.
 For a guy interested in UX, he will be interested in how efficient the user experience is.
 For someone interested in performance, he will measure quality on the bases of speed of operations in software.
 Hence, for someone who is owning the quality of deliverable produced (be it CTO, CPO or whatever), it is important to establish the baseline of quality.
 Good companies which follow move fast and break things methodology make sure that their employees produce software which maintain the quality above that defined baseline.

 Any company, not establishing that baseline and trying to adopt the move fast methodology will end up producing software of inferior quality.
 When I say inferior, it typically means relative to standard market quality because there is no baseline established in the company itself.
 In such companies, timelines are the cake and quality is usually the icing, which in fact should be the reverse.
 Quality should be the cake and speed should be the icing.
 There cannot be a cake without quality.
 A fast delivery but with bugs should not be accepted.